Got Office Design Ideas? Questions to Ask Before You DIY

-Building or remodeling a clinic is a huge investment, perhaps the largest investment you’ve made since investing into your business in the first place.
-In the hope of reducing costs, some healthcare professionals consider doing the work themselves.
+Building or remodeling an office is a huge investment, perhaps the largest investment you’ve made since investing into your business in the first place.
+In the hope of reducing costs, some business owners consider doing the work themselves.
 After all, there are so many do-it-yourself (“DIY”) shows and websites out there, and you’re an educated professional.
 How hard could it be?
 Before you run out to buy lumber, here are some questions to ask.

 1. What will the total investment be, and how will you finance it?